 Another area where the Mi Band 4 stands out is the number of workout modes.
 It can track the following exercises: treadmill, outdoor running, cycling, walking, pool swimming, and the generic “exercise” workout.
-That may not seem like much, but its predecessor isn’t able to track pool swimming or generic exercises at launch.
-The Mi Band 3 can now track exercises, but still isn’t able to track swimming exercises.
+That may not seem like much, but its predecessor can’t track pool swimming or generic exercises at launch.
+The Mi Band 3 can track activities but still can’t track swimming workouts.

 Speaking of pool swimming, the Mi Band 4 can recognize five different swimming styles and record 12 different data sets, like swimming pace and stroke count.
 It also carries a water resistance rating of 5ATM.

-I wouldn’t normally mention that you can start an activity from the Mi Band 4 itself (instead of pressing “start” from the app), but you can!
-At launch, the Mi Band 3 wasn’t able to start exercises from the band itself, but it gained this functionality at a later date.
+I wouldn’t typically mention that you can start an activity from the Mi Band 4 itself (instead of pressing “start” from the app), but you can!
+At launch, the Mi Band 3 wasn’t able to start exercises from the band itself, but it gained this functionality later.

 Heart rate recordings — both resting and active — with the Mi Band 4 are decent.
 I’ve attached a few comparison screenshots on a run I took with the Forerunner 245 Music and Wahoo Tickr X.

 It’s a bit hard to tell from the screenshots (the Mi Fit app doesn’t display heart rate recordings very well), so I’ll walk you through it.